Riverscapes/arcGNAT/Copy-Stream-BranchIDs.md

 The **Copy Stream BranchIDs** tool moves the branch ID attribute values from one stream network to another.
 The stream networks may have identical geometry, or similar geometry (i.e. a stream network to a valley bottom centerline).

-> Figure: Stream network BranchID's (blue) transferred to a valley centerline with similar (but not identical) geometry.
-The valley centerline now has the same BranchID (black).

 This step is required if using the "Transfer by Branch" method in the [Transfer Line Attributes](https://github.com/SouthForkResearch/gnat/wiki/Transfer-Line-Attributes) tool, as both networks will need to have common stream branches.

 _______________________________________________________________